CTOpenData/data-visualization-guidelines/docs/_accessibility/text/text_equivalent.md

 nav_order: 19
 ---

-# Provide a text-based equivalent for every data visualization.
+# Provide a text-based equivalent for every viz.

 Providing a text summary of your data visualizations will allow non-visual users to understand the key findings from the visualization.
 What is important about the data?
 What are the key trends or main takeaways?